vectorNull/Node.js-Uptime-API/README.md

-# RESTful API for Uptime Monitor
+# Node.js Uptime API

+This is a RESTful Node.js-based uptime monitoring API that can be used by any number of front-ends.